PythonZero/CodeSnippets/Pandas Wrappers.rst

         def test_immutable_df_multiple_non_df_names():
-            """Checks if the original dataframe has not been modified"""
+            """Checks if the original dataframe has not been modified using multiple dataframes"""

             @immutable_df(["df1", "df2"])
             def add_3_in_place(df1, df2, num, multiplier=3):